Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/OpenStreetMap layer/README.md

 ## How to use the sample

-When the sample opens, it will automatically display the OpenStreetMap basemap.
+The OpenStreetMap basemap will display upon launch.
 Pan and zoom to explore the basemap.

 ## How it works